skypjack/entt/docs/md/entity.md

   entity.<br/>
-  Put aside the fact that having the prototypes separated from the simulation is useful in many cases, they make also the codebase easier to maintain, since updating a template is much less error prone than jumping in the code to update all the snippets copied and pasted around to initialize entities and components.
+  Put aside the fact that having the prototypes separated from the simulation is useful in many cases, they make also the codebase easier to maintain, since updating a template is less error prone than jumping in the code to update all the snippets copied and pasted around to initialize entities and components.

 * Literally _move_ entities from one registry to another (that is a copy followed by a destroy), which can be useful for solving problems such as the